briansuhh/Cobol-Guide/DosBox/README.md

 #### Guide on how to run a COBOL Program using DosBox

-- Clone this repository to your local machine
+- Clone this repository on your local machine
 ```bash
 git clone https://github.com/briansuhh/Cobol-Guide.git